aBLeeWeeAN/Space-Tourism-Website/README.md

 ### Supported Browsers

-Below is a list of browsers in which this website was displayed without errors or bugs:
+Below is a list of browsers in which this website was tested and rendered correctly:

 * [![Opera GX][OperaGX-logo]][OperaGX-url]
 * [![Google Chrome][GoogleChrome-logo]][GoogleChrome-url]